New York City Gay Hockey Association

-The New York City Gay Hockey Association (NYCGHA) is an LGBT sports league based in New York City.
+The New York City Gay Hockey Association (NYCGHA) is an LGBTQ sports league based in New York City.

 Jeff Kagan and Jeff Minck founded the NYCGHA in 1999, after playing on the same team without either realizing the other was gay.
 Kagan decided to organize the league after playing with the Toronto Gay Hockey Association, just as an NYCGHA player founded a similar league in Madison, Wisconsin.
 The similar organization in Chicago cites the NYCGHA as its inspiration.

 The NYCGHA describes its mission as providing "an environment free of harassment and discrimination for members and friends of the LGBT community to play ice hockey and fulfill their athletic aspirations."
 Participants need not be LGBT necessarily.
 About 30% of its players were straight in 2005, while 20% were lesbians.
 Half were straight in 2010.